mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 In the classroom, TGDS from Oakland, sections 2A, for example "accepts different registers of language and explicitly teach their appropriate use in different contexts (code-switching)" and "addresses systems of power and privilege, even in mono-cultural classrooms, in a way that decreases bias and increases equity (SEL)" (TGDS Handbook 2015).

+"premature closure" from medicine, where "learners focus too quickly on patient characteristics to the exclusion of other information" (Teal et al. 2012).

 ### How can we apply this theory to understanding particular teaching decisions?